codefellows/setup-guide/system-setup/9-vscode.md

 Then, click the **Shell Command: Install 'code' command in PATH** command.

+Close your terminal

+## Confirm VS Code is working

-Close and re-open your terminal for this to take effect
+Open your terminal and run this command:

+`code .`

+VSCode should open up and show a list of files in the directory

 ## All Users: Install VSCode Extensions